Lifecycle Management Integration Guide

 The Digital Credential Platform currently supports two user-initiated actions related to credential state.

-- Unenrollment of a digital credential from the ID Wallet App – this action follows the workflow described in the next section.
+- Unenrollment of a digital credential from the iD Wallet App – this action follows the workflow described in the next section.

-- Deletion of the ID Wallet App – the following action affects only the ID Wallet App and is not propagated, as it does not involve any interaction with the DC Backend.
+- Deletion of the iD Wallet App – the following action affects only the iD Wallet App and is not propagated, as it does not involve any interaction with the DC Backend.
 Therefore, it does not follow the workflow described in the next section.

 User-Initiated Credential Removal Flow